John K. Luttrell: Early life

-He settled in Yolo County and engaged in agricultural pursuits.
-He moved to Prairie City (later Folsom) in 1853, to El Dorado County in 1854 and thence to Watsonville in Santa Cruz County, and to Alameda County.
-He studied law.
+Early career

 He was admitted to the bar and commenced practice in Oakland in 1856.
 He was a Justice of the Peace in Brooklyn (now a part of Oakland) in 1856 and 1857.
 He moved to Siskiyou County in 1858 and purchased a ranch near Fort Jones.
 He engaged in agricultural pursuits, mining, and the practice of law.

 He was sergeant at arms of the California State Assembly in 1865 and 1866.

 He again served as a member of the Assembly in 1871 and 1872.

 Congress

 Luttrell was elected as a Democrat to the Forty-third, Forty-fourth, and Forty-fifth Congresses (March 4, 1873 – March 3, 1879).
 He declined to be a candidate for reelection.

-Later career and death
+Later career

 He resumed the practice of law, farming, and mining.
 He served as member of the board of state prison directors from 1887 to 1889.
 He was appointed United States Commissioner of Fisheries and special agent of the United States Treasury for Alaska in 1893.